-6.3 Export Control Office
+6.4 Export Control Office

-- 6.3.1 Export Control Officer (ExCO) Thomas Demke - 6.3.2 Export Control Coordinator (ExCC) Bethany Nelson - 6.3.3 Legal Counsel Benjamin Griffiths, UW Office of Legal Affairs
+- 6.4.1 Export Control Officer (ExCO) Thomas Demke - 6.4.2 Export Control Coordinator (ExCC) Bethany Nelson

-6.3.4 Responsibilities
+6.4.3 Responsibilities

-- 6.3.4.1 Create and update the Export Control Plan (ExCP). - 6.3.4.2 Implement the ExCP. - 6.3.4.3 Conduct the initial and annual UW export control assessments. - 6.3.4.4 Create materials for and conduct trainings to implement the ExCP. - 6.3.4.5 Assist project staff in completing initial and ongoing assessments of projects for potential compliance concerns. - 6.3.4.6 Monitor the export control program and coordinate program audits. - 6.3.4.7 In consultation with Sponsor (6.2), propose and implement corrective and preventive actions to address program insufficiencies. - 6.3.4.8 Maintain export control records. - 6.3.4.9 Monitor updates to federal regulations and assess impact on UW policies and procedures. - 6.3.4.10 Complete, update and maintain appropriate registrations. - 6.3.4.11 Submit export license applications and serve as primary contact with government for subsequent communications regarding these applications. - 6.3.4.12 Maintain export licenses and monitor compliance with terms of those licenses.
+- 6.4.3.1 Create and update the Export Control Plan (ExCP). - 6.4.3.2 Implement the ExCP. - 6.4.3.3 Conduct the initial / biannual UW export control risk assessments. - 6.4.3.4 Create materials for and conduct trainings to implement the ExCP. - 6.4.3.5 Conduct export control reviews of project and administrative activities for potential compliance concerns. - 6.4.3.6 Monitor the export control program and coordinate program audits / reviews. - 6.4.3.7 In consultation with Sponsor (6.2), propose and implement corrective and preventive actions to address program insufficiencies. - 6.4.3.8 Maintain export control records.

-- 6.3.4.13 Report compliance issues and violations to UW Administration and the appropriate Federal Government agency. - 6.3.4.14 Review and report program status to VCRGE.
+- 6.4.3.9 Monitor updates to federal regulations, assess impact on UW policies and procedures, and provide feedback to government agencies regarding these updates, as appropriate. - 6.4.3.10 Complete, update and maintain appropriate registrations. - 6.4.3.11 Submit export license applications and serve as primary contact with government for subsequent communications regarding these applications. - 6.4.3.12 Maintain export licenses and monitor compliance with terms of those licenses. - 6.4.3.13 Report compliance issues and violations to UW Administration and the appropriate Federal Government agency. - 6.4.3.14 Review and report program status to OVCRGE.

-6.3.5 Authority
+6.4.4 Authority

-- 6.3.5.1 The ExCO, ExCC and Legal Counsel have the authority to: - 6.3.5.1.1 Propose and implement export control policies and procedures, in consultation with Sponsor (6.2). - 6.3.5.1.2 Develop and conduct compliance trainings. - 6.3.5.1.3 Coordinate the export control audit program. - 6.3.5.1.4 In consultation with Sponsor (6.2), implement corrective and preventive actions to address program insufficiencies. - 6.3.5.1.5 Communicate with VCRGE and UW leadership, up to and including the Chancellor, regarding matters involving export control program development, implementation and compliance. - 6.3.5.1.6 Report compliance issues to the appropriate federal government agency. - 6.3.5.1.7 Have signature authority for: - 6.3.5.1.7.1 Export control certifications. - 6.3.5.1.7.2 License applications. - 6.3.5.1.7.3 Other submissions to the government.
+- 6.4.4.1 The ExCO, ExCC and Legal Counsel have the authority to: - 6.4.4.1.1 Propose and implement export control policies and procedures, in consultation with Sponsor (6.2). - 6.4.4.1.2 Develop and conduct compliance trainings. - 6.4.4.1.3 Coordinate export control program audits and reviews. - 6.4.4.1.4 In consultation with Sponsor (6.2), implement corrective and preventive actions to address program insufficiencies. - 6.4.4.1.5 Communicate with OVCRGE and UW leadership, up to and including the Chancellor, regarding matters involving export control program development, implementation and compliance. - 6.4.4.1.6 Report compliance issues to the appropriate federal government agency. - 6.4.4.1.7 Have signature authority for (ExCO and ExCC only): - 6.4.4.1.7.1 Export control certifications. - 6.4.4.1.7.2 License applications. - 6.4.4.1.7.3 Other submissions to the government.

-6.4 Resources
+6.5 Resources

-6.4.1 Staff
+6.5.1 Staff

-- 6.4.1.1 The ExCO and ExCC will serve as the key staff to develop compliance documentation (policies, procedures, guidelines, forms and instructional materials), and assist project members in complying with the various export control regulations. - 6.4.1.2 Principal Investigators/Project Managers will be required to: - 6.4.1.2.1 Conduct initial compliance assessments of their projects. - 6.4.1.2.2 Notify their organizational PoC or the Export Control Office when the compliance status of their project has changed. - 6.4.1.2.3 Provide technical information for licenses. - 6.4.1.2.4 Support the compliance effort in carrying out their project.
+- 6.5.1.1 The ExCO and ExCC will serve as the key staff to develop compliance documentation (policies, procedures, guidelines, forms and instructional materials), and assist project members in complying with the various export control regulations. - 6.5.1.2 Principal Investigators/Project Managers will be required to:

+- 6.5.1.2.1 Conduct initial compliance assessments of their projects. - 6.5.1.2.2 Notify their organizational PoC or the Export Control Office when the compliance status of their project has changed. - 6.5.1.2.3 Provide technical information for licenses. - 6.5.1.2.4 Support the compliance effort in carrying out their project.

-6.4.2 Funding
+6.5.2 Funding

-- 6.4.2.1 Project-related expenses shall be funded through department funds. - 6.4.2.2 General program support shall be funded through general funds provided by the VCRGE.
+- 6.5.2.1 Project-related expenses shall be funded through department funds. - 6.5.2.2 General program support shall be funded through general funds provided by the OVCRGE.

-6.4.3 School, Institute, Center, Department Point-of-Contact
+6.5.3 School, Institute, Center, Department Point-of-Contact (PoC)